hans-arn/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/Report.md

 > Authors: Doran Kayoumi, Jérôme Arn, Quentin Saucy

+## Introduction

+In this Laboratory we will experiment an infrastructure with HA Proxy with different configuration for the load balancing.

 ## Task 1: Install the tools

 #### 1. Explain how the load balancer behaves when you open and refresh the URL http://192.168.42.42 in your browser.
 Add screenshots to complement your explanations.
 We expect that you take a deeper a look at session management.